FAMILY-OWNED AND OPERATED

 Adolescent Mind & Manners With Sharon Caroll Working with Reactive Hyper Aroused Dogs

-Competed in venues such as scent work, dock diving, a variety of protection sports, AKC/UKC obedience, and conformation.
+Competed in venues such as scent work, dock diving, various protection sports, AKC/UKC obedience, and conformation.

 Cheri Wulff Lucus: Train the Trainer three day workshop